BlankBaseplate/HudsonS_Template_Portfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

 I built my Mini Tank Robot using tank treads, wheels, motors, a led lightboard, a battery pack, a Arduino Uno, and a battery pack.
 The Arduino Uno allowed me to code the robot using Arduino IDE (Integrated Development Environment).
 This code let the robot perform certain functions like moving forward, backward, left, and right.
 In addition to that it calculated the distance of the Mini Tank Robot from an object infront of it along with connect to bluetooth to be controlled by a mobile device.
 The LED lightboard displayed what function the robot was going through, for example whenever the robot was about to stop the LED lightboard displayed STOP, and when it was going forward it displayed a front arrow.
 The Motors helped drive the robot by moving the wheels and the treads.
+My plan to complete my project is to first build the full robot and test all the sensors using Arduino IDE and then connect it to bluetooth and add further modifications.

+Challenges faced
+Some challenges I faced was trying to upload code to the Mini Tank Robot.
+I tried switching out the Arduino UNO, along with modifying my code to ensure that there weren't any errors.
+However, I realized that the problem was due to me having a bluetooth module connected to the Arduino.
+This bluetooth module prevents new code from being uploaded to the robot when its connected to the Arduino, and so I learned to remove it whenever uploading new code.
+Another challenge I faced was finding a way to power the robot without it being plugged into the laptop.
+Since we didn't have 18650 batteries that the Mini Tank Robot originally took, I had to improvise.
+I decided that I would connect the robot to a battery pack connected to a usb port instead of using batteries.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.